 Form Fields to Include on Cabin Safety Report

-Cabin safety reports are a critical report for aircraft operators.
-They give the cabin crew the opportunity to report issues that are specific to their operations.
+Cabin safety reports are critical reports for aircraft operators.
+They allow the cabin crew to report issues that are specific to their operations.
 Good form fields for these reports are:

 - Crew names and experience;